Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Countable vs. Non-Countable Income

 Nearly any income from any source that a Medicaid applicant receives is counted towards Medicaid’s income limit.
 This includes employment wages, alimony payments, railroad retirement, black lung, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 Nationally, Holocaust restitution payments do not count as income.
-Furthermore, in AL, the VA Aid & Attendance Allowance, which is above and beyond the Basic VA Pension, does not count as income.
+Furthermore, in AL, the VA Aid & Attendance Allowance, which is above and beyond the Basic VA Pension, does not count.

 Treatment of Income for a Couple